ehmicky/autoserver/README.md

     password: secret_mongodb_password
 ```

-Then start a full-featured web API by typing:
+Then start a full-featured web API by typing in the console:

 ```bash
 apiengine run